 Betta fish fight to protect themselves and their territory.
 A bettas territory is all they have, and they will instinctively protect it.
 Betta fish use their territory to invite a potential mate.
 It is where they build their bubble nest, ready to breed, and they are fiercely protective of their unhatched young.

 When two male bettas can see each other, they become defensive, and each will assume the other is trying to steal their territory, their female mate, or potentially wants to kill their young.
 The first instinct is to fight.

 The average lifespan of a betta fish in the wild is much less than that of a betta in captivity, and this is often because of fighting.
 Bettas live for around 5 years in captivity and as little as 2 or 3 years in the wild.

 How Do Betta Fish Fight

-When betta fish fight, they will first perform their ritual of fin and gill flaring which I have already discussed.
-This will try to intimidate the other into backing down, however, bettas are bold and rarely back down from the other.
+When betta fish fight, they will first perform their ritual of fin and gill flaring, which I have already discussed.
+Flaring is an attempt at intimidating the other into backing down, but betta fish are bold and rarely back down from the other.

-Bettas will usually chase each other around the tank to begin with.
-They will swim at each other aggressively, often butting heads, and they will bite at each other’s delicate fins, causing tearing.
+Bettas will usually chase each other around the tank, to begin with.
+They will swim at each other aggressively, often butting heads, and they bite at each other’s delicate fins, causing tearing.

-Betta fish often don’t die from the initial fight, instead, they will die when injuries sustained in the fight can become infected and, if left untreated, can cause death.
+Betta fish don’t usually die from the initial fight, but injuries sustained in the fight can become infected and, if left untreated, can cause death.

 Does Water Temperature Affect A Bettas Temperament